vigata/y4mtools/README.md

 ```

 It's important to note that yuv files are raw pixel data so all information about resolution and framerate is lost in this conversion.
+Y4MCONV however, generates a metadata file in json format with the same name of the output yuv file that contains all the relevant format information about the sequence.